davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-04-kona-diaries-2015-day-9-a-different-type-of-kona-brew.md

 As if!

-The swim area is looking as glorious as a tiny piece of sand surrounded by a concretepier can look.
+The swim area is looking as glorious as a tiny piece of sand surrounded by a concrete pier can look.
 I think there's something special about this place and I never seem to tire of seeing photos of it.

 ![DCIM108GOPRO](/images/2015/20151002-0345798.jpg)